Spinal Stenosis Symptoms and Treatments

 The pain can get worse when bending forward, sitting or laying down, and in some extreme cases can cause impairment of the legs and/or bladder function.

 Cervical spinal stenosis happens when stenosis effects the neck portion of your spine.
-The spinal cord compression in your neck can cause neurological conditions called myelopathy.
+Because the compression of nerves in your neck are going to effect surrounding regions, you’re going to experience balance or coordination problems.
+The pain will also be around the neck, shoulders, arms, and hands.
+The spinal cord compression in your neck can also cause neurological conditions called myelopathy.

 Cervical Spondylotic Myelopathy